How can you manage or opt out of cookies?

 - Eliminating the need for returning users to re-enter login details.

 Analytical performance Cookies are used to monitor the performance of our Website, for example, to determine the number of page views and the number of unique users our Website and Services have.
 We use this information to improve user experience or identify areas of the Website and Services which may require maintenance.
-The information is anonymous (i.e. it cannot be used to identify you and does not contain personal information such as your name and email address) and it is only used for statistical purposes.
+The information is De-Identified Information and it is only used for statistical purposes.

 Examples of how we may use analytical Cookies include: